Use this self-assessment tool to help determine whether you need to be tested for COVID-19.

 It is important that you understand what it means if your COVID-19 test is positive.

-By law, you must self-isolate for at least 10 days after the test, even if you do not have any symptoms.
+By law, you must isolate for at least 10 days after the test, even if you do not have any symptoms.

-If you get any symptoms, you must stay in self-isolation for 10 days after your symptoms appear.
+If you get any symptoms, you must stay in isolation for 10 days after your symptoms appear.

-Anyone who has been in close contact with you must also, by law, self-isolate for at least 14 days and watch for symptoms.
+Anyone who has been in close contact with you must also, by law, quarantine for at least 14 days and watch for symptoms.